FM Derana

-FM Derana is Free-to-air Sinhala radio channel in Sri Lanka.
-Established in March 2009, FM Derana broadcasts 24 hours a day and it covers over 95% of the Island.
-Designed to appeal to a broad cross-section of listeners, FM Derana is leveraged on the strength and success of Derana TV, a strategic consolidation that will revolutionize the media landscape with its simple yet highly entertaining format.
+FM Derana is a free-to-air Sinhala radio channel in Sri Lanka.
+Established in March 2009, FM Derana broadcasts 24 hours a day and covers over 95% of the island.
+Designed to appeal to a broad cross-section of listeners, FM Derana leverages the strength and success of TV Derana.
+This strategic consolidation aims to revolutionize the media landscape with a simple yet highly entertaining format.

-Currently FM Derana holds the No 1 position among all radio channels in Sri Lanka.

-The channel had maintained this No 1 position for the past three years in a row.
-FM Derana managed to achieve this No. 1 position in just 8 years from its inception.
-There are 37 channels currently operating in Sri Lanka of which 30 channels are in the Sinhala Language.
-There are little over 50 local channels in operation currently in Sri Lanka.
+Currently, FM Derana holds the No. 1 position among all radio channels in Sri Lanka.
+The channel has maintained this top position for the past three years in a row, achieving this status just eight years after its inception.
+There are 37 radio channels currently operating in Sri Lanka, with 30 broadcasting in the Sinhala language.
+In total, there are a little over 50 local radio channels in operation in the country.